-$$F:f_1 \wedge f_2 \wedge \cdots \wedge f{16} \rightarrow f{17},$$
+$$F: f_1 \wedge f_2 \wedge \cdots \wedge f{16} \to f{17}$$

-The three vectors (1,0,0), (1,1,0), and $(\sqrt{2},1,1)$ generating the Schütte rays are not mutually orthogonal.
-Therefore, the corresponding propositions a, b, and c are not comeasureable.
-In the sense of partial algebras, they cannot be combined by logical operations "or" (\checkmark), "and" (\land), "not" (') to form new expressions.
-Thus, it would be incorrect to state that there exists a classical tautology in the three variables a, b, and c, which is no quantum tautology.
-Indeed, Coray proved26 that all classical tautologies in three variables are tautologies in all partial algebras, in particular in the one associated with the logic of quantum observables.
+The three vectors (1,0,0), (1,1,0) and $(\sqrt{2},1,1)$ generating the Schütte rays are not mutually orthogonal.
+Therefore, the corresponding propositions a, b and care not co-measurable.
+In the sense of partial algebras, they cannot be combined by logical operations "or" (\lor), "and" (\land), "not" (') to form new expressions.
+Thus, it would be incorrect to state that there exists a classical tautology in the three variables a, b and c which is no quantum tautology.
+Indeed, Coray proved [5] that all classical tautologies in three variables are tautologies in all partial algebras, in particular in the one associated with the logic of quantum observables.

 However, also Schütte's example is counterfactual in nature.
-Although every operation or relation is solely defined on comeasurable propositions, the entire formula F contains 11 noncomeasurable variables (nonorthogonal rays).
-In order to be able to evaluate this formula, one would have to know the true value of all these 11 variables in parallel.
-Since they are not comeasurable, this is possible only by counterfactual inference; in very much the same way as discussed before in the case of the original Kochen-Specker paradox.
-Indeed, Corey's result shows that any classical (Boolean) tautology that is no quantum tautology will have to rely on at least four variables that cannot be mutually orthogonal (in \mathbb{R}^3), and therefore must be based upon counterfactual inference.
+Although every operation or relation is solely defined on co-measurable propositions, the entire formula F contains 11 nonco-measurable variables (nonorthogonal rays).
+In order to be able to evaluate this formula, one would have to know the truth value of all these 11 variables.
+Since they are not co-measurable, this is possible only by counterfactual inference; in very much the same way as discussed before in the case of the original Kochen-Specker paradox.
+Indeed, Corey's result shows that any classical (Boolean) tautology which is no quantum tautology will have to rely on at least four variables which cannot be mutually orthogonal (in H_3), and therefore must be based upon counterfactual inference.

-Finally, let us briefly mention the relevance of these findings to the partition logic of automata.
-Corollary 4.3 states that every finite subortholattice of \mathbf{R}^3 has a full (and thus separating) set of two-valued states.
-Thus, any finite subortholattice of \mathbf{R}^3 can be expressed as an automaton logic.
-The subortholattices of \mathbf{R}^3 that have no two-valued state are infinite.
+Finally, let us shortly mention the relevance of these findings to the partition logic of automata.
+Corollary 4.3 states that every finite subortholattice of H_3 has a full (and thus separating) set of two-valued states.
+Thus, any finite subortholattice of H_3 can be expressed as an automaton logic.
+The subortholattices of H_3 which have no two-valued state are infinite.